New Tsallis agegraphic Dark Energy in Fractal cosmology: Fractal cosmology

 The continuity equation is decomposed as

-in which $P_D$ is the pressure of DE, and $Q$ describes the interaction term between DE and DM.
-Here, we only consider the $Q=3 b^2 H \rho_m$ case in which $b^2$ is a coupling constant.
+where $P_D$ is the pressure of DE, and $Q$ describes the interaction term between DE and DM.
+Here, we consider the $Q=3 b^2 H \rho_m$ case, that $b^2$ is a coupling constant.
 Now, assuming the fractional function $\nu=a^{-\gamma}$, the Friedmann equation and continuity equations can be written as

-Here, $\omega_D\equiv\frac{P_D}{\rho_D}$ and $\rho_{m_0}$ denotes the present value of DM density.
+here, $\omega_D\equiv\frac{P_D}{\rho_D}$, and $\rho_{m_0}$ denotes the present value of DM density.